Breeding out the feral cat problem

-The benefits are significant, and Australia is playing a leading role in the development of vertebrate genetic technologies, according to Dr Owain Edwards, a colleague of Dr Mankad, who leads the Environment and Biocontrol Domain of CSIRO’s Synthetic Biology Future Science Platform investigating the technology.
+The benefits are significant, and Australia is playing a leading role in the development of vertebrate genetic technologies, according to CSIRO’s Dr Owain Edwards, who leads the Environment and Biocontrol Domain of the Synthetic Biology Future Science Platform investigating the technology.
 But as with any new area of technology, it’s fair to say that the public would feel cautious about its deployment.

 Social acceptability as key